CSIS-iLab/ocean/about.md

 - name: Monica Medina
   title: Senior Affiliate
   headshot: https://res.cloudinary.com/csisideaslab/image/upload/c_limit,h_512,w_512/v1544462781/ocean/medina-headshot-test.png
-  bio: 'Monica Medina is a small business owner; she is the Founder and Publisher
+  bio: Monica Medina is the founder and publisher of Our Daily Planet, an environmental
-    or Our Daily Planet, an environmental e-mail newsletter, and an independent consultant.
-Medina is also an Adjunct Professor in the School of Foreign Service at Georgetown University.
+    e-mail newsletter, and an independent consultant.
+She is also an adjunct professor in the School of Foreign Service at Georgetown University.
+Previously, Ms. Medina served as deputy director of the Environment Program at the Walton Family Foundation, and she was senior director of ocean policy at the National Geographic Society.
-    Previously Medina served as the Deputy Director of the Environment Program at the Walton Family Foundation, and she was the Senior Director of Ocean Policy at the National Geographic Society.
-From 2012-2013, Ms. Medina served as Special Assistant to the Secretary of Defense.
-Previously, Ms. Medina served as the Principal Deputy Undersecretary of Commerce for Oceans and Atmosphere at the National Oceanic and Atmospheric Administration, where she led efforts on Arctic conservation and restoration of the Gulf of Mexico after the Deepwater Horizon oil spill.
-She also currently serves on the boards of directors of two non-profit organizations:
+    From 2012 to 2013, she served as special assistant to the secretary of defense.
+    Earlier, she served as principal deputy undersecretary of commerce for oceans and atmosphere at the National Oceanic and Atmospheric Administration, where she led efforts on Arctic conservation and restoration of the Gulf of Mexico after the Deepwater Horizon oil spill.
-    SkyTruth, Inc., which uses satellite imagery to monitor environmental threats;
-    and the Service Women’s Action Network, that supports women service members and veterans.'
 mission_statement: |-
   The Stephenson Ocean Security Project will examine the links between ocean health and global security while proposing policy solutions that support sustainable development and reduce conflict.